NVE/terrain-change-detection-pc/README.md

 `uv` installs the core packages automatically when running scripts.
 Use `uv add` for optional extras (see above).

+## GPU Acceleration

+The C2C pipeline can leverage GPU acceleration for nearest-neighbor searches.

+- Backend selection is automatic:
+  - Linux/WSL2 with cuML available: native GPU backend (preferred).
+  - Otherwise, CPU fallback is used transparently (results are the same; speedups are Linux/WSL2-only).
+- Numerical stability: coordinates are centered and cast to float32 before GPU queries to avoid overflow on large UTM scales.

+Metadata on C2C results:
+- `metadata["gpu_used"]`: Whether the GPU-accelerated neighbor wrapper was used successfully.
+- `metadata["gpu_backend"]`: Which backend was selected (`"cuml"`, `"sklearn-gpu"`, or `"none"`).
+  - `"cuml"` corresponds to true GPU compute (Linux/WSL2 with RAPIDS/cuML).
+  - `"sklearn-gpu"` currently runs the search on CPU via sklearn but through the GPU-aware wrapper.

+Environment variables to tune behavior:

+- TCD_MIN_POINTS_FOR_GPU: If set to a positive integer, the GPU path is disabled when either source or target has fewer points than this threshold (helps avoid GPU overhead on tiny inputs).
+Default: 0 (disabled).
+- TCD_STORE_CPU_COPY_MAX_SAMPLES: When using cuML and performing radius-based neighborhoods, a small CPU copy of the training set can be kept to serve radius queries via a CPU fallback.
+Default: 300000.
+Set to 0 to disable.

+Example (bash):

+  export TCD_MIN_POINTS_FOR_GPU=200000
+  export TCD_STORE_CPU_COPY_MAX_SAMPLES=500000

+Notes:
+- Radius neighborhoods on cuML fall back to a CPU KDTree automatically when a CPU training copy is available.
+- For very small datasets, GPU can be slower due to launch/transfer overhead; use the threshold above to favor CPU.

 ## CLI Options

 - `--config <path>`: Path to YAML configuration (defaults to `config/default.yaml`).